 Our mission is to advance state-of-the-art in research in musculoskeletal, vascular diseases and medical devices through the application of engineering in medicine for improved quality of life.

-We’re based in Chelmsford, in The MedBIC (Business Innovation Centre, Medical and Advanced Engineering) and use other specialist facilities on campus, including the Movement Analysis Laboratory and the Advanced Medical Engineering Computational Simulation Suite.
+We’re based in Chelmsford and use specialist facilities on campus, including the Movement Analysis Laboratory and the Advanced Medical Engineering Computational Simulation Suite.

 The Movement Analysis Laboratory has been carefully designed to allow a range of research, teaching and clinical activities.
 This enables the analysis of healthy, pathologic and athletic movement patterns.
 A large mass floor system minimises vibration-induced errors to sensitive equipment, such as the force plates, cameras and material testing machine.
 Ground reaction forces are measured with adjustably repositionable force plates to ensure flexibility of research activities.
 This is the first of its kind in the UK.
 A prototype of this approach can be found in the Leon Root Motion Analysis Laboratory (LRMAL) at the Hospital for Special Surgery (HSS), one of the leading orthopaedic and rheumatology hospitals in the United States.
 Our laboratory design was developed by Dr Howard Hillstrom, Director of the LRMAL, who has significantly contributed his knowledge and expertise towards the development of the MEL right from the initial stage.

-The MedBIC is home to our six-degree-of-freedom joint simulator (the VIVO testing machine from the AMTI), the first one to be owned by a University in the UK.
+We also have a six-degree-of-freedom joint simulator (the VIVO testing machine from the AMTI), the first one to be owned by a university in the UK.
 This machine allows us to input kinetic and kinematic data of functional activities from the movement analysis laboratory to drive the actuators and apply physiological loads to testing specimens.

 We were awarded £300,000 from the Science Research Investment Fund in December 2008 to buy capital equipment, including: